Search

 By the way, if you’d like to learn a bit more about Malaysian cuisine, I’d also suggest one of these food tours in the city:

 The complex is huge!
 In fact, there’s even a small funicular to take you to one part of the temple.
-Apart from its size, you can also admire the superb views over Penang, which actually make this temple one of the best viewpoints in Penang.
+Apart from its size, you can also admire the superb views over Penang, which make this temple one of the best viewpoints in Penang.

 From there, it’s a few minutes drive to the bottom station of the cable car that takes you up Penang Hill.
 The cable car ride might be short, but there is plenty to do at the top.
-It’s quite possible to spend an entire day exploring all that Penang Hill has to offer.
-However, in order to be able to visit Penang in only 2 days, I recommend you only visit Habitat on Penang Hill.

 Accommodation in Penang

-Undoubtedly, given the location of Penang’s main points of interest, one of the best areas to look for accommodation in Penang is George Town.
+Given the location of Penang’s main points of interest, one of the best areas to look for accommodation in Penang is George Town.

 In my case, I stayed at Courtyard by Mariott Penang, which is one of the best 4-star hotels in Penang.
-The rooms are extremely spacious and the service is exceptional.
+The rooms are spacious and the service is exceptional.

 In addition to a buffet breakfast service and an à la carte lunch menu, the hotel also has the Gin Library concept.
 Here they serve more refined dishes and an extensive menu of cocktails, especially gin-based.